groupdocs-merger/GroupDocs.Merger-Docs/java/getting-started/use-cases/demo-password-merge/demo-password-merge.md

 ## Overview

 Enterprises often receive batches of PDFs where each file is secured with a different password—think legal contracts, financial statements, or audit reports.
 Consolidating these documents into a searchable binder is essential for efficient review, but differing passwords block straightforward merging.
 By programmatically detecting protection, unlocking each file with its specific credential, and re‑securing the combined output with a single password, developers can automate this tedious process.
-The steps demonstrated below run in under two minutes on a typical developer laptop and require only the GroupDocs.Merger Java library (v24.6 released in 2024)【https://releases.groupdocs.com/merger/java/release-notes/latest/】.
+The steps demonstrated below run in under two minutes on a typical developer laptop and require only the GroupDocs.Merger Java library (v24.6 released in 2024) [Release Notes](https://releases.groupdocs.com/merger/java/release-notes/latest/).

 I needed this solution when my team had to bundle five investor contracts, each encrypted by a different reviewer, into a single archive for board approval.